pouar/yadfa/INSTALL.md

 To build with SLIME/SWANK support, run `sbcl --script build.lisp mods swank` or `ccl -l build.lisp -- mods swank`, then run `./yadfa swank` to launch the game

 To build with Sly/Slynk support, run `sbcl --script build.lisp mods slynk` or `ccl -l build.lisp -- mods slynk`, then run `./yadfa slynk` to launch the game

+To run, just run ./yadfa (or yadfa.exe in Windows)